okikeSolutions/patchplane/SPEC.md

 - Run all generated code outside the control plane.
 - Default sandbox jobs to restricted network access where possible.
 - Do not expose long-lived production credentials to sandbox runs.
+- Verify GitHub webhook signatures and deduplicate webhook deliveries.
+- Do not expose GitHub App private keys or long-lived installation credentials to sandbox runs.
+- Mint the narrowest possible repo-scoped credentials for sandbox checkout and outbound publication.
 - Store logs and artifacts separately from privileged secrets.
 - Make manual override and kill-switch available from UI.
 - Treat agent-generated dependency changes as high-risk and separately reviewable.